perveevm/codeforces-api/README.md

 # codeforces-api

-This project implements all CodeForces API methods described [here](https://docs.google.com/document/d/1mb6CDWpbLQsi7F5UjAdwXdbCpyvSgWSXTJVHl52zZUQ/edit#heading=h.7qf3ungxcp7r).
+This project implements all CodeForces API methods described [here](https://codeforces.com/apiHelp).
 If there are any errors in the implementation of some methods, contact me, and I'll fix them.

 ### Building

-Just call `mvn package`, it will build `polygon-api-VERSION.jar` file for you.
+Just call `mvn package`, it will build `codeforces-api-VERSION.jar` file for you.

 ### Usage

-The main class is `PolygonSession`.
+The main class is `CodeforcesSession`.
 It implements all API methods.
 Constructor takes two parameters – `key` and `secret`.
-You can get them in your profile settings on Polygon.
+You can get them in your profile settings on CodeForces.

-All entity classes, for example, `Problem`, `ProblemSolution`, etc., are in the `ru.perveevm.polygon.api.entities` package.
+All entity classes, for example, `Party`, `BlogEntry`, etc., are in the `ru.perveevm.codeforces.api.entities` package.

 ### Dependencies